greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.4.4 Starbases

 Starbases are powerful orbital fortresses that facilitate planetary defense and economic development via ground weather modification and advanced telecommunications.
-These powerful sentinels are limited to one operational unit per colony.
+These powerful sentinels are limited to one operational unit per solar system.

-Because of mass restrictions and continuous supply requirements, star bases are not equipped with jump drives and may not move out of their home systems.

-Starbases require five months (five turns) to build at a shipyard, and may be destroyed by hostile forces while under construction.
+Starbases require five months (five turns) to construct and require an orbital shipyard.
+They may be destroyed by hostile forces while under construction.
 The invested PP are lost forever.
 Unfinished Starbases may not contribute to defense and their benefits do not incur until 100% completed.

-Starbases may be upgraded with weapons tech at 50% of the current PC.
+A Starbase may be moved to an adjacent non-hostile solar system, and may be upgraded with weapons tech at 50% of the current PC.

 Starbases boost the morale of a colony by XYZ and production by XYZ every turn.
 Crippled Starbases operate at 50% capacity and contribute half their normal moral and PP to the colony.

-### 2\.4.5 Ship Yards
+### 2\.4.5 Shipyards

-There are two classifications of ship yards: planetary and orbital.
-There is no limit to the number of ship yards that may be constructed at a colony.
-Like Star Bases, they may not be moved out of their home systems.
+There are two classes of shipyards: planetary and orbital.
+There is no limit to the number of shipyards stationed in a solar system.

-Ship yards require three months (three turns) to construct and are vulnerable to attack.
-They are manned and operated by civilian contractors and have no offensive or defensive capability.
+Planetary Shipyards require two months (two turns) to construct and Orbital Shipyards require three months (three turns) to construct.
+Planetary yards are better shielded by planetary defences and are immobile.
+Orbital yards may be relocated to adjacent non-hostile systems.
+Both types are manned and operated by civilian contractors and have no offensive or defensive capability.

-Refer to Section 6.4 in regard to ship construction, repair, and upgrades.

 ### 2\.4.6 Planetary Shields & Ground Batteries